DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 Shawnee Van Poeteren, Program Manager – Advocacy, Advocare

-Michelle Treasure, OPAN National Older Persons Reference Group
+Michelle Treasure, Member, OPAN National Older Persons Reference Group

-Sandra South, Research Director, Perspicacious and Chair, OPAN’s Supported Decision Making Working Group
+Sandra South, Research Director, Perspicacious and Chair of OPAN’s Supported Decision Making Working Group

 3:00